Top 8 Strangest Things FedEx Has Ever Shipped

 - Over 70 lbs of Bei Bei’s favorite treats, including bamboo, apples, biscuits and sweet potato

 When the time came for 4-year-old Bei Bei to follow his brother and sister to China’s Giant Panda Conservation and Research Center, FedEx knew what to do.
-This being our eighth successful panda shipment, we know what it takes to ship giant pandas in specially controlled conditions to keep them safe, healthy and happy.
-To facilitate Bei Bei’s return to his home country, we worked with the Smithsonian Zoo in Washington to make the panda journey, ‘Operation Bei Bei’ a success.
+This being the company’s eighth successful panda shipment, FedEx already had experience shipping giant pandas in specially controlled conditions to keep them safe, healthy and happy.
+To facilitate Bei Bei’s return to his home country, FedEx worked with the Smithsonian Zoo in Washington to make the panda journey, ‘Operation Bei Bei’, a success.

-We wish Bei Bei the best and are proud be part of his story.
+FedEx wishes Bei Bei the best and is proud be part of his story.
 And who knows – the Panda Express may fly again in future!
-We’ll be standing by, just in case.
+FedEx will be standing by, just in case.

 For more interesting stories, why not follow us on LinkedIn?
 And for a step-by-step guide on how to ship sensitive items or parcels that are tricky to pack, head here.

 PreviousCreating Sustainable Supply Chains In India